Jizi: Modern Korean accounts

 Modern Korean scholars also deny the existence of Kija's involvement in Kija Chosŏn for various reasons.
+The main reason comes from the fact that Kija Chosŏn's first introduction stems from a Chinese book called Shangshu dazhuan (尙書大傳), an interpretive work on the Book of Documents written much later by an unknown author and date of publication.
+Another Chinese book, the Records of the Three Kingdoms, also parrots the existence of the Kija dynasty of Chosŏn by proclaiming that Wiman overthrew King Chun, a descendant of Jizi/Kija, when he entered Korea.
+However, due to the nature of the books being of Chinese origin, and having no historical documents in Korea that supports the existence of Kija Chosŏn, Korean historians consider these claims as an attempt of Sinicization and do not recognize his existence, at least within the history of Korea.

-They point to the Bamboo Annals and the Confucian Analects, which were among the first works to mention Kija, but do not mention his migration to Gojoseon.
-However, some Kija enthusiasts suggest that Kija Chosŏn may have coexisted with Dangun, and that Kija Chosŏn was established at the western end of Gojoseon.
-This claim is mostly denied by modern Korean historians.
+Others also point to the Bamboo Annals and the Confucian Analects, which were among the first works to mention Kija, but do not mention his migration to Old Chosŏn.
+However, some Kija enthusiasts suggest that Kija Chosŏn may have coexisted with Tan'gun, and that Kija Chosŏn was established at the western end of Old Chosŏn.
+This claim is also mostly denied by modern Korean historians due to lack of archaeological evidence.

 In addition, detractors of the Kija Chosŏn theory also point out that the cultural artifacts found in the region do not appear to have Chinese origins.
-An example of such an artifact is found in a Gojoseon mandolin-shaped bronze dagger.
+An example of such an artifact is found in a Old Chosŏn mandolin-shaped bronze dagger.
 Its shape and bronze composition are different from similar artifacts found in China being described as "The detachable handle is a key feature for distinguishing Liaoning daggers from other Chinese daggers, which were typically produced in one piece."

 Currently, Korean historians (from both nations) reject the previously held belief of Kija's involvement in Korea and thus many high school textbooks applied these recent studies reevaluating Kija and his influence with him now only being mentioned in a foot note.
-Additionally, the 7th edition of the Korean textbooks do not mention Jizi/Kija, making China the only nation to officially support the preceding theory.
+Additionally, the 7th edition of the Korean textbooks do not mention Jizi/Kija.
+The general consensus is that Old Chosŏn only consisted of two dynasties; one stemming from the ancient indigenous Yemaek people, and the other after Wiman naturalized and overthrew the original dynasty and became ruler which lasted until the Han dynasty subjugated it and formed the Four Commanderies of Han.